 Secondly, if you’ve been using an electric shaver, there’s a good chance to end up with a 5 o’clock shadow or in some cases, a 3 O’clock shadow.
 Electric razors have a physical barrier between the skin and the blades which makes them incapable of providing close shaves.

 However, if you still experience no improvements even after trying all these techniques, it may just be your facial hair.

 Three Common Methods to Stop 5 O’clock Shadow

-Before you start to mess with 5 O’clock shadow techniques, here are three main methods that are commonly used methods to stop 5 O’clock shadow:
+Before you start to mess with 5 O’clock shadow techniques, here are three main methods that are commonly used methods to prevent 5 O’clock shadows:

 Shaving is the most commonly used method to remove facial hair and can work wonders in getting rid of 5 O’clock shadow if done right.
 Choosing the right shaving brush and cream products based on your skin can make a world of difference to your shave.

 This is probably one of the most terrifying methods on how do you stop 5 O’clock shadow.
 Does waxing fix the 5 o’clock shadow?
 Of course.
 You are literally ripping out the roots of your beard to give help you achieve a smooth look.
 After a few waxes, your hair follicles will come back thinner and you’ll have less hair to deal with.